Whether you use a laptop, a desktop, or even a tablet, you deserve a good pair of computer speakers to use along with it.

-There is also has an RCA port in the back, which comes with an RCA-to-3.5mm adapter.
+There is also an RCA port in the back, to which you can plug an included RCA-to-3.5mm adapter.
 However, the most convenient way to listen to these speakers is through Bluetooth 4.0.
 Wireless.

 These speakers can connect to your computer and phone wirelessly, which allows them to be placed anywhere in the room, rather than confining them to your desk.

-Likewise, it is incredibly simple to switch devices, so you can use these speakers for a desktop, laptop, and tablet (just not all at once, obviously).
-One flaw of the Bluetooth connection is that the speakers automatically disconnect if no audio is played after 10 minutes, which can be troublesome for some styles of use.
+Switching between streaming devices is simple too, so you can share these speakers for a desktop, laptop, and tablet with ease.
+One flaw of the Bluetooth connection is that the speakers will automatically disconnect if no audio is played after 10 minutes, which can be troublesome if you aren’t always listening to music.

 Speaking to the sound of these Grace Digital speakers, these 36 Watt speakers absolutely dominated the expectations I set for them.
 They can deliver an impressive frequency range of 50Hz – 20kHz, which given their small size, is outstanding.

 Considering that each speaker only has a 1-inch tweeter drive, and a 3.5-inch woofer drive unit, so the sound won’t be enough to beat out a large crowd.